eddiezane/sendgrid-actionmailer/README.md

 [Sendgrid v3 API Documentation](https://sendgrid.com/docs/API_Reference/api_v3.html)

 ### template_id (string)
 The id of a template that you would like to use.
-If you use a template that contains a subject and content (either text or html), you do not need to specify those at the personalizations nor message level.
+If you use a template that contains a subject, you do not need to specify a subject at the personalizations nor message level.
+However, because of the way ActionMailer works, a body is required, even if the template contains one.
+If all your emails use templates with a body, you can add `default body: "not used"` to the top of your mailer.

 ```mail(to: 'example@email.com', subject: 'email subject', body: 'email body', template_id: 'template_1')```